GatorIncubator/gatorgrouper/README.md

 This indicates that the students should be divided into 4 groups.
 The number of groups should be at minimum 1 and at maximum the number of students to be placed into groups.
 If the number of groups is not specified or is specified as '0' the flag is ignored.
-This flag can be used along side `--random` as well as `--round-robin`.
+This flag can be used along side `--absentees`, `--random`, and `--round-robin`.

 ### Random Grouping Method